PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 compilation, and whitespace checks pass.
 The sole expected failure is the unimplemented assignment.
 Commit and push this characterization before changing production code; do not create or update a pull request.

+## Core dynamic-Reshape result implementation checkpoint

+The core-cleanup call now retains its unchanged dictionary as `_core_cleanup_dynamic_reshape_stats`.
+It remains unconsumed.
+Arguments, execution count, graph mutation, order, following Squeeze/Reshape cleanup, dependency set, public behavior, and TensorFlow isolation are unchanged.

+Implementation validation completed sequentially under `uv`:

+- dedicated contract: `3 passed in 0.54s`;
+- focused affected-owner, convergence, core, architecture, pass-efficiency, terminal orchestration, and TensorFlow-import-blocked gate:
+  `452 passed in 28.87s`;
+- all `fb-refactor8` changed test files: `20 passed in 0.76s`;
+- targeted Ruff, bytecode compilation, and whitespace checks: passed.

+No model conversion was required for this observation-only assignment.
+After this checkpoint is committed and pushed, inventory the raw `_apply_safe_transpose_reduction_lite(model_ir)` result before changing it.
+Freeze its schema, mutation/cleanup semantics, surrounding conditional boundary, and whether the existing pass already owns all required state.
+Continue with commits and pushes only; do not create or update a pull request.